 Although the parade will not be passing through our private scan clinic in Harley Street, there will be multiple road closures and parking suspicions in the area.
 There will also be congestions in London travel network not only on the tube stations such as Oxford Street, Great Portland Street, and Regents Park but also on mainline terminals such as London Paddington station, Victoria station and Marylebone Station.

-If you have therefore booked a private ultrasound on Saturday 7th of July you need to allow extra traveling time and maybe allow some extra time after your private ultrasound scan to enjoy the fun field atmosphere in central London.
+If you have therefore booked a private ultrasound on Saturday 7th of July you need to allow extra travelling time and maybe allow some extra time after your private ultrasound scan to enjoy the fun field atmosphere in central London.